 Documenting and celebrating East Anglia's much-loved community newspaper which was published from 1973 to 1984; The Clarion was started with some of the profits from the first ever Barsham Faire.
 We have built the site to include a comprehensive guide to all the published issues, selected covers, articles, photographs, illustrations and other content.
 Because of the close link between the Clarion and the fairs movement, we will wherever appropriate link to the Fairs Archive website; also include information about public access to the physical Waveney Clarion archive.
 Finding your way around the site: click on the links in the menubar near the top of this web page, or a link within a page; there are often related sections which are listed to the left beneath the Search box.
-PDF files are used to provide larger versions of images and supplementary documents: please be patient while they download (if you have trouble, please ensure that you have installed an up-to-date version of your preferred PDF reader (Adobe Acrobat Reader is available to download free from the Adobe site).
+PDF files are used to provide larger versions of images and supplementary documents: please be patient while they download.
+If you have trouble, please ensure that you have installed an up-to-date version of your preferred PDF reader (Adobe Acrobat Reader is available to download from the Adobe site).
 Scroll down for News updates.